How to Effectively Find Scholarships

 Because there are so many scholarships out there, it’s likely that many will align with your interests, background, and goals.
-Before you start your search, think about what matters to you.
+Taking a moment to reflect on these things before starting your search can help you narrow down which ones you will and won't apply to.
 What do you want to study in college?
 What causes do you believe in?
 What are your academic and career goals?
-No matter your answer, there’s a scholarship out there for you!
-Knowing what you’re passionate about will make your scholarship search easier - you can search from the heart and weed out scholarships that don’t align with who you are.
+No matter your answers, there’s a scholarship out there for you!

-There are a ton of trustworthy scholarship websites and databases out there, but unfortunately, many share or sell student data (names, emails, addresses) to third parties.
-To make your scholarship search easier and safer, we made a list of the best scholarship websites for finding money, categorized into those that don’t sell data, those that do, and those that might if you don’t specifically request that they don’t.
-We recommend starting your scholarship search on one of these websites to find legitimate scholarships.
+While there are many trustworthy websites and databases out there, some may unfortunately sell student data or attempt to scam students.
+To make your search easier and safer, we made a list of the best scholarship websites for finding money, a list of legit websites categorized into those that don’t sell data, those that do, and those that might if you don’t specifically request that they don’t.
+We recommend starting your search on one of these websites!

 Stay on top of deadlines and application requirements

 If you’ve found multiple scholarships you’re interested in applying for, you might be wondering how to stay organized with different application requirements, essays, and due dates.
-That’s where we can help!
-We created a free scholarship application requirements tracker, both on Google Docs and Sheets, to help you stay organized during your scholarship search.
+We can help with that!
+Our free scholarship application requirements tracker, both on Google Docs and Sheets, can help you stay organized during your search.

-While you can find great national scholarships on an online database, don’t sleep on local scholarships!
-There might be some community foundations, organizations, or churches in your area that give scholarships to students.
-To find these scholarships, research on your city or county’s website to find these organizations, or check in with your school guidance counselor.
-While local scholarships might offer less money than bigger name scholarships, they still matter!
-Whether it’s $500 or $20,000 - the more money you’re able to receive for college, the better!
+Don’t sleep on local scholarships!
+There may be some community foundations or religious institutions in your area that give money for college to students.
+To find them, research on your city or county’s website to find these organizations, or check in with your school counselor or an educator.
+While local scholarships might offer less money than bigger name ones, they're still valuable!
+Whether it’s $500 or $20,000, any free money you can get for college helps!

 Our scholarship lists

-We know applying to scholarships can be a long, stressful process - but we’re here to help!
-Check out our scholarship lists - they’re categorized by interest, dollar amount, and even state - to connect you to even more college money.
-We thoroughly vet the scholarships we include on these lists, and update them regularly to ensure that you’re receiving the best scholarship information possible.
+We're here to help you find money for college!
+Check out our hand-picked lists - they’re categorized by interest, dollar amount, and even state - to connect you to even more opportunities to fund your education.
+We thoroughly vet the scholarships we include on these lists, and update them regularly to ensure that you’re receiving the best information possible.

-Need someone to review your scholarship application essay?
-We’re here for you!
-Submit it to us for free review here - we’ll have your essay back to you within a week with personalized, actionable feedback.
+Need someone to review your application essay?
+Submit it to us for free review - we’ll have it back to you within a week with personalized, actionable feedback.

-Most scholarships offer fewer awards than the amount of qualified applicants they get, so rejection is unfortunately a part of the process.
+There are usually fewer awards than the amount of qualified applicants per each scholarship, so rejection is unfortunately a part of the process.
 Don’t be discouraged!
-Because there are so many scholarships out there, you can find great ones that you have a solid chance of receiving!
-Applying to scholarships is a marathon, and the more you apply to, the higher your chances are of receiving money for college.
+Because there are so many out there, you can find great ones that you have a solid chance of receiving!
+The more you apply to, the higher your chances are of receiving money for college.